Young woman paying in cafe by credit card reader.

 3. Calculate the total.
 If you're writing the tip by hand, add the tip to the cost and write the total on the receipt.
 If you're using a payment machine, the machine will do the calculation for you.

 4. Confirm payment.
-While your credit card is charged immediately for the base amount, your tip may not be charged until later.
+While there is an immediate charge to your credit card for the base amount, your tip may not show on your account until later.
 It’s a good idea to keep the customer copy of your receipt and to fill it out the same as the receipt you give back to the merchant.
-Check your credit card statement to ensure you were charged the right amount.
+Check your credit card statement to ensure the merchant charges the right amount.
 If there’s a discrepancy, call the merchant to fix the situation.
 If they won’t help you, call your credit card company.

 How are credit card tips paid to servers?